 High-viscosity Epoxy Resins / Laminating Resins

 Many thicker and therefore highly viscous or medium viscous epoxy resins are reminiscent of honey with their tough consistency.
-Product variants in this category are often explicitly referred to in the trade as laminating resin or resin and are particularly suitable for coating surfaces.
-However, they can also be used to realise projects in the field of resin art and resin geodes.
+Product variants in this category are often explicitly referred to in the trade as laminating resin or epoxy resin and are particularly suitable for coating surfaces.
+However, they can also be used to undertake projects in the field of resin art and resin geodes.
 With highly viscous resins you should definitely take the manufacturer’s instructions regarding the maximum layer thickness of a work step seriously.
 In many cases, a layer thickness of 1 to 2 cm should not be exceeded for problem-free processing.

 For applications which require a high or medium viscosity resin, we recommend the following product:

-Application Areas Laminating Resin
+Application Areas for Laminating Resin

 - Resin art, i.e. the casting of pictures with resin